-All businesses and workplaces must display an NZ COVID Tracer QR code for each location.
+All businesses and workplaces legally must display an NZ COVID Tracer QR code for each location.
 This legal requirement applies at Alert Level 1 and higher.

 A separate poster is needed for each unique location.
 Each location legally must display their poster in a prominent place at or near the main entrance.

 Public transport and small passenger services

 All public transport services and small passenger services, like taxis, are legally required to display QR codes to help passengers keep track of where they've been.

 This includes buses, trains, aircraft, ferries and ride-share vehicles.

 QR codes are not mandatory for public transport services that have ticketing processes that collect contact information for every passenger.
-Depending on the operator, this could airlines and inter-city buses.
+Depending on the operator, this could be airlines and inter-city buses.

 Workplaces without fixed premises

 Workplaces without fixed premises still need to display QR codes.
-You legally must display a code at any place where work is being carried out.
+You legally must display a QR code at any place where work is being carried out.
 This includes any place where a worker goes, or is likely to be, while at work.

 While QR codes are linked to a unique location, this does not have to be a fixed location.
 For example, you can get a QR code for a work vehicle.